agraysargent/ReadMe-Generator/README.md

 # Description

-ReadMe Generators are crucial as they shorten the time used when working on a project all while creating a professionally done ReadMe for users to upload.
+ReadMe Generators are crucial as they shorten the time used when working on a project while creating a professionally done ReadMe for users to upload.

 # Considerations

 As I worked through this assignment, I ran into syntax errors and placement issues.
-Something to consider where each item is placed, and to ensure your API link is working appropriately.
+Something to consider where each item is placed and to ensure your API link is working appropriately.

 # Acceptance Criteria